Kaminate/kaminate.github.io/README.md

-# website
+# Website

-contains source code for kaminate.github.io
+Contains source code for https://kaminate.github.io Information about the initial website setup is in the content/posts/website directory.